yung-wolf/alx-react/0x00-Webpack/README.md

 # Description
 This project explores the module bundler `Webpack`.

-### Task 0
+### Basic Setup
-Create and run Webpack using a basic installation.
+task_0 creates and run Webpack using a basic installation.

+### Using Webpack with a Config File
+In task_1, we will run Webpack with a config file.
+This grants us the ability to customise Webpack's behaviour.